The Cyclist’s Guide to Neck Pain: 4 Stretches to Prevent Stiffness and Improve Ride Comfort

 Many local bike shops offer this service, but for a comprehensive, physical therapy-informed approach, check out our Bike Fit services offered at select Therapeutic Associates clinics.

-Improve your everyday posture – on and off the bike!
+How to improve your everyday posture – on and off the bike!

 My mom must have told me a thousand times to stand up straight.
 She even made me wear a very embarrassing posture strap as a teenager, which looked like a bra under my t-shirt.
 As a boy, one might be able to imagine the embarrassment.
 Despite her best efforts, society does not facilitate good posture.
 It takes persistent practice and shear will to improve.

 School desks, working on computers, smart phones, and even reading all put us in a rounded posture.
 This posture facilitates neck and back pain and is the culprit for many of my patient’s complaints.
 I teach posture every day, and I continually correct and assess myself throughout the day.
-This is likely the most difficult, but most impactful change you can make for your musculoskeletal health both in and out of the saddle.
+This is likely the most difficult, but most impactful change you can make for your musculoskeletal health both in and out of the bike saddle.

 If you need more help with what “good” posture might look like, a physical therapist can be a great resource and will be able to guide you through a range of health tips for better posture, more than I can in this short blog.

-Stretch it out: undo the cycling position!
+Stretch it out: how to undo the cycling position

-Finally, stretching can be a game changer for reducing and preventing neck and back pain.
+Stretching can be a game changer for reducing and preventing neck and back pain.
 The key thing is to incorporate movements and stretches that reverse the cycling posture.
 For example, posture-reversal stretches such as back bends that extend the back are a great antidote to the flexed, forward-leaning position on the bike.

 Here are four stretches that are especially useful post-cycling to improve your flexibility, mobility and reduce neck muscle strain.